anoma/taiga/book/src/exec.md

 Intent token notes are **dummy** notes - meaning that unlike "normal" notes, the merkle path isn't checked for them (but they can have arbitrary value and stored in the CMtree, just like "normal").

+**Note**: being a dummy note and having zero value are two independent concepts in Taiga.
+Zero value notes aren't necessarily dummy, dummy notes can have non-zero value.

 How intent tokens are used:
 1. Spending notes in the initial partial transaction, the user additionally outputs intent token note of value [1].
 This note will only be spent if the user's intent (intentVP) is satisfied.